xinyee20/tp/docs/team/nijnxw.md

     containing words such as "coursework" and "homework" will also be displayed to the user.

 * **New Feature 3**: Added the ability to view all questions and view a lesson's details
-  * What it does:
-    * `viewqn` - Allows user to view the list of all the questions ask in all tutorial groups and lessons
-    * `viewlsn` Allows user to view the details of the specified lesson in a tutorial group.
+  * What it does: Allows user to switch between views in Serenity
   * Justification: This enhancement improves the product significantly because a user will want to be able to see all the questions that he/she added or see the details of a lesson such as the attendance list, and the class participation scores of each student in that tutorial group.